 Professor Christl Donnelly, from the Medical Research Council Centre for Outbreak Analysis and Modelling at Imperial, said: "These findings confirm that badgers do play a large role in the spread of bovine TB.
 These figures should inform the debate, even if they don't point to a single way forward."

 The mathematical model suggested that 5.7 per cent of transmission to cattle herds is from badgers to cattle, with the rest of the contribution from badgers resulting from onward transmission between cattle herds.

-More information: Donnelly, C. and Nouvellet, P. The contribution of badgers to confirmed tuberculosis in cattle in high-incidence areas in England, PLOS Currents: Outbreaks, 10 October 2013. currents.plos.org/outbreaks/ar… tle-incidence-areas/
+Donnelly, C. and Nouvellet, P. The contribution of badgers to confirmed tuberculosis in cattle in high-incidence areas in England, PLOS Currents: Outbreaks, 10 October 2013. currents.plos.org/outbreaks/article/the-contribution-of-badger-to-cattle-tb-incidence-in-high-cattle-incidence-areas/